PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 **Maximum file size of product customization pictures**

 The feature allows to set the maximum file size of product customization pictures that customers can upload to customize a product.
 The file size value is defined in bytes.
+The default value is set in the text field - 8388608 B (Bytes) which is 8.38 MB (Megabytes) - the default PHP file size upload limit.

 **Product picture width**